Strategic Network Abandonment: Introduction

-Work in economics and sociology has emphasized that participation in networks is often a matter of strategic choice \cite{Jackson2002,Bramoulle2009,CalvoArmengol2009,Aral2012}.
-Network games have demonstrated that equilibrium activity levels depend strongly on the position of agents in the network, with outcomes closely linked to measures such as Bonacich centrality \cite{Ballester2006,Bramoulle2007,Bramoulle2014,Galeotti2010}.
-However, these approaches typically analyze static equilibria rather than the dynamic unraveling of networks through iterative exit.
-Meanwhile, empirical studies of urban decline and organizational collapse document how the departure of some participants can reduce the attractiveness of remaining, ultimately leading to a dynamics of rapid depopulation or project abandonment \cite{Glaeser2005,Avelino2019}.
+Work in economics and sociology has long emphasized that participation in networks is often a matter of strategic choice \cite{Jackson2002,Bramoulle2009,CalvoArmengol2009,Aral2012}.
+Network games show that equilibrium activity levels depend strongly on agents’ positions in the network, with outcomes closely linked to measures such as Bonacich centrality \cite{Ballester2006,Bramoulle2007,Bramoulle2014,Galeotti2010}.
+However, these approaches typically focus on static equilibria rather than the dynamic unraveling of networks through iterative exit.
+At the same time, empirical studies of organizational decline and community disengagement document how the departure of some participants can reduce the incentives of those who remain, potentially triggering rapid collective withdrawal \cite{Torok2017,Avelino2019}.

-To account for such dynamic decay, we study the \emph{strategic abandonment} of networks governed by economic agents.
-We model a network of agents who remain active only if their internal (equilibrium) utility exceeds that of an outside option that is increasing in value.
-The network is initialized with a fixed structure, and agents choose activity levels through a linear-quadratic game, leading to a unique equilibrium whose utilities are closely related to Bonacich centrality \cite{Ballester2006}.
-As external opportunities gradually improve, the least-benefited agents exit first.
-Their departure reduces the utility of remaining agents, potentially triggering further exits.
-This process repeats iteratively, producing either slow, incremental decline or sudden cascades that rapidly dismantle the network.
+To account for such dynamics, we study the strategic abandonment of socio-economic networks governed by economically motivated agents.
+We model a repeated network game in which agents remain active only if their equilibrium payoff from participation exceeds that of an outside option that improves over time.
+Agents choose activity levels through a linear--quadratic network game, yielding equilibrium actions proportional to Bonacich centrality \cite{Ballester2006}.
+As outside opportunities rise, agents at the margin of participation exit first.
+Their departure reduces the equilibrium payoffs of remaining agents, potentially triggering further exits.
+Repeated iteratively, this process produces either slow, incremental decline or sudden cascades that rapidly dismantle the network.

-Our framework provides a theoretical basis for understanding how voluntary departures propagate through interconnected systems.
-It highlights the conditions under which decay remains localized and when it becomes systemic, offering new insight into the endogenous collapse of networks in economic, social, and technological domains.
+Our analysis shows that the resulting decay dynamics are governed by the strength of strategic complementarities.
+When complementarities are weak, departures propagate primarily through local neighborhood structure and the dynamics reduce to a generalized threshold process closely related to heterogeneous $k$-core percolation.
+When complementarities are strong, departures propagate globally through equilibrium feedback effects, producing abrupt system-wide collapse and substantial sensitivity to small structural perturbations.
+These regimes also imply different intervention strategies: supporting vulnerable peripheral agents is most effective when complementarities are weak, whereas targeting central agents becomes optimal when complementarities are strong and spillovers diffuse broadly through the network.